ohjeongwook/Research/Android/KNOX.md

  Reference: [Defeating Samsung KNOX with zero privilege](https://www.blackhat.com/docs/us-17/thursday/us-17-Shen-Defeating-Samsung-KNOX-With-Zero-Privilege.pdf)

 ## Protection from JOP exploits (v2.7 ~ )

 * Knox now prevents Jump-Oriented Programming (JOP) attacks, such as those enabled by the Ping Pong APK.
 JOP attacks use jump instructions to control, or modify, the kernel flow and modify system-critical data.

+* JOPP: Jump Oriented Programming Protection

 ## Protection from ROP exploits (v2.8 ~ )

 * The Knox platform prevents Return Oriented Programming (ROP) exploits.
 This enhancement restricts an attacker’s ability to hijack the control-flow of an OS kernel by encrypting return addresses before putting them on the stack.

 # Examples